flare-foundation/FTSO-price-provider/README.md

 ## SetFee

 To set fee percents run from root: `./scripts/run-command.sh SetFee <fee>` where `<fee>` must be a number between 0 and 100 and represents fee percentage (e.g. 100 for 100% fee) - this parameter is mandatory.

+# Testnets

+The submission process for live net and testnets is the same.
+The only difference is the configuration file.
+For testnets (coston2 for flare), you should change the rpc endpoint, private key (for security reasons) and set prefix to `test` (see the full information on config above).